Can social media websites like Facebook be a source of prior art?

 Social media websites on the Internet, such as YouTube, Twitter, Facebook, and public forum posts, can be a source of prior art, provided the public accessibility requirements are met.

 Not all information on social media is considered publicly accessible.

 Public accessibility is determined on a case-by-case basis taking into consideration factors such as, where the information is posted, privacy restrictions placed on the posting, the length of time it was posted, and whether the information is indexed for searching.

-The answer to this question can be found in chapter 1800 of the MPEP.
-This chapter covers Patent Cooperation Treaty.
+The answer to this question can be found in chapter 2100 of the MPEP.
+This chapter covers Patentability.